 As per the current position stand referenced above, exercise physiologists play an important role in assisting with the safe delivery of exercise during and after cancer treatment.

 - Perform an assessment to determine your current capacity and readiness for exercise

 - Consider side-effects, other health conditions/co-morbidities

 - Prescribe a safe, appropriate, and individualised exercise session which considers time, type, frequency, and intensity of activity.

-- Help you implement a holistic exercise program that includes mobility exercises, resistance exercises, weight-bearing movements, cardiorespiratory training, balance training and specific rehab. exercises
+- Help you implement a holistic exercise program that includes mobility exercises, resistance exercises, weight-bearing movements, cardiorespiratory training, balance training and specific rehabilitation exercises

 There is extensive scientific research on the benefits of exercise during and after cancer treatment.

 In 2019 Exercise and Sports Science Australia (ESSA) published a position stand entitled “The Exercise and Sports Science Australia position statement: Exercise medicine in cancer management.”